ABRG-Models/morphologica/README.md

 Library code used in models developed by Stuart P. Wilson and co-workers

-This code builds a shared library called libmorphologica.
+This code builds a shared library called libmorphologica which contains 'simulation support facilities'.

-It installs the library on your system, along with the required header files.
+It helps with:

+* Configuration. morphologica allows you to easily set up a simulation parameter configuration system, using the JSON reading and writing abilities of morph::Config.

+* Saving data from your simulation. morphologica provides a set of easy-to-use convenience wrappers (morph::HdfData) around the HDF5 C API.

+* Visualizing your model while it runs.
+A modern OpenGL visualization scheme called morph::Visual provides the ability to visualise hex grids, surfaces, scatter plots and quiver plots with minimal processing overhead.

+## Code highlights

-Code is enclosed in the "morph" namespace.
+morphologic code is enclosed in the "morph" namespace.
 You can see the code documentation at https://codedocs.xyz/ABRG-Models/morphologica/

+### Config

+### HdfData

+### Visual

+### Scale

+### Vector

+### BezCurve, BezCurvePath and BezCoord

+### HexGrid

+## Installation

+The cmake-driven morphologica build & install process installs static and shared object libraries on your system, along with the required header files.

 It requires OpenCV, Armadillo, OpenGL, HDF5, LAPACK and X headers to compile, and programs linked with libmorphologica will also need to link to those dependencies.
-You will also need the cmake program and a C++ compiler.
+You will also need the cmake program and a C++ compiler which can compile c++-17 code.

 ## Installation dependencies for GNU/Linux